Salient Object Detection in the Deep Learning Era: An In-Depth Survey: Introduction

 \subsection{Related Previous Reviews and Surveys}

-Table~\ref{table:p_reviews} lists existing surveys that are closely related to our paper.
-Among these works, Borji~\etal~\cite{borji2015salient} comprehensively review SOD methods preceding 2015, thus does not refer to recent deep learning-based solutions.
-Zhang~\etal~\cite{zhang2018review} review methods for co-segmentation, a branch of visual saliency that detects and segments common and salient foregrounds from more than one relevant images.
-Cong~\etal~\cite{cong2018review} review several extended SOD tasks including RGB-D SOD, co-saliency detection and video SOD.
-Han~\etal~\cite{han2018advanced} look into the sub-directions of object detection, and conclude the recent progress in objectness detection, SOD, and category-specific object detection (COD).
-Borji~\etal~\cite{borji2013state} and~\cite{borji2018saliency} summarize (both heuristic and deep) models for FP, another important branch of visual saliency, and analyze several special issues.
-Nguyen~\etal~\cite{nguyen2018attentive} mainly focuses on categorizing the applications of visual saliency (including both SOD and FP) in different areas. {Finally, a more} recently published survey~\cite{borji2014salient} covers both traditional non-deep SOD methods and deep ones {until} 2017, and discusses {their} relation {to} several other closely-related research areas, such as special-purpose object detection and segmentation.
+Table~\ref{table:p_reviews} lists existing surveys that are related to ours.
+Among them, Borji~\etal~\cite{borji2015salient} reviewed SOD methods preceding 2015, thus do not refer to recent deep learning-based solutions.
+Zhang~\etal~\cite{zhang2018review} reviewed methods for co-saliency detection, \ie, detecting common salient objects from multiple relevant images.
+Cong~\etal~\cite{cong2018review} reviewed several extended SOD tasks including RGB-D SOD, co-saliency detection and video SOD.
+Han~\etal~\cite{han2018advanced} looked into several sub-directions of object detection, and {outlined} recent progress in objectness detection, SOD, and category-specific object detection.
+Borji~\etal summarized both heuristic~\cite{borji2013state} and deep models~\cite{borji2019saliency} for FP.
+Nguyen~\etal~\cite{nguyen2018attentive} focused on categorizing the applications of visual saliency (including both SOD and FP) in different areas. {Finally, a more} recently published survey~\cite{borji2014salient} covers both traditional non-deep SOD methods and deep ones {until} 2017, and discusses {their} relation {to} several other closely-related research areas, such as special-purpose object detection and segmentation.